-The seats are not adjustable but the pilot-side pedals are adjustable.
+The seats are not adjustable but, on later aircraft, the pilotside pedals are adjustable.
 Each helicopter is supplied with a removable back cushion to position the pilot farther forward.
 This allows shorter pilots to reach the pedals, the cyclic grip in its most forward position, and controls on the center console.

-Heated seat bottoms and backrests are an option.
+Heated seat bottoms and backrests for the forward seats are an option.
 Switches to control low and high heat settings are located at the bottom of the avionics console.
 The seat heaters operate only when the alternator switch is in the ON position to reduce the likelihood of inadvertently draining the battery before the engine is started.

-REVISED: 26 JAN 2024 7-23
+REVISED: 26 JAN 2024 7-26